Club Atlético San Antonio de Padua: CASA rugby team

 In 1981, the Ateneo RC dissolved due to internal problems.
 Some players went to Gimnasia y Esgrima de Ituzaingó (GEI) and others to Mariano Moreno.
 Most players and their coaches decided to join Club Atlético San Antonio de Padua.
 As part of the club, the rugby team adopted the institution's colors, black, gold and purple.
 The Municipality of Merlo gave CASA de Padua a vacant land on Antezana street, where the club built a rugby venue.
 That same year the club debuted playing in Preclasificación, the lowest division of the UAR (then took over by the URBA).

 One year after, the whole rugby team of GEI joined CASA.
 In 1983, they took part of UAR championships as guests, two years later the team promoted to the next division, while rugby at the club increased its categories to different age levels.

 In 1989, CASA de Padua promoted to Ascenso division and two years later promoted to the second division.
 The first international tour came in 1993, when CASA toured on Namibia and South Africa playing some friendly matches with those national teams.
 CASA reached the first division (Grupo I) in 1995 and went on a tour again, visiting United States and Bahamas to play there.

 The club would trip to South Africa two more times, in 2001 and 2009.
 In 2011, CASA was near to be relegated to Grupo III, but the team finally remained in second division after beating La Salle 21-17.
+In 2013, the CASA de Padua rugby section broke up from the main club to form and independent institution.
+The recently formed club was named "Casa de Padua Rugby & Hockey", focusing on the sports of rugby union and field hockey.